Today in Middle Eastern history: the Iran-Iraq War begins (1980)

 In essence, the Iran-Iraq War was about two things: waterway rights in the Shatt al-Arab and Saddam Hussein’s fears about the Iranian Revolution.
 The Shatt al-Arab is the river created by the confluence of the Tigris and Euphrates that runs from the point where they meet out to the Persian Gulf, defining the Iran-Iraq border for the last half (give or take) of its journey.
 Control over the river and the right of passage along it was a source of regular conflict between the Ottoman Empire and the various dynasties that ruled Iran in the 17th-20th centuries.
 When the empire reached its end and Iraq eventually gained independence, Iran and Iraq tried to settle the issue diplomatically, with Iraq controlling most of the river and Iran paying tolls to use it.

 Thus, and I don’t say this to excuse him in any way, Hussein did have his reasons for wanting to go to war.
 He had only just assumed the Iraqi presidency outright in 1979, after amassing power behind the scenes for several years, and wanted a big military victory to cement his position.
 He wanted to stop the Islamic Revolution before it could spill out of Iran.
 He wanted control over the Shatt al-Arab.
 He even, in his wildest dreams, wanted Khuzestan and its oil.
-He also had a swanky new military to play with, courtesy of Iraq’s oil wealth.
+He also had a swanky new military to play with, courtesy of that oil boom I mentioned earlier.

 Iran, meanwhile, was doing what most revolutionary governments do right after they come to power: purging elements of the previous regime.
 This meant that most of Iran’s most senior military officers were being “retired,” if they were lucky, or executed, if they were not, and those who could get the hell out of Iran were doing so.
 The resultant loss of experience weakened the Iranian military at just the right time, from Baghdad’s perspective.
 The switch in relative military power between Iraq and Iran convinced Hussein that this was the moment to pick a fight.
 All it took were a few skirmishes between revolution-minded Shiʿa militias and Iraqi security forces, starting the spring of 1980, and Hussein had his justification for war.
 Iraqi forces began shelling Iranian positions over the border and skirmishing with Iranian troops.